hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   * `$SHORT_SHA`: first 7 characters of `$REVISION_ID` or `$COMMIT_SHA`.

 * `filename` - (Optional) Specify the path to a Cloud Build configuration file in the Git repo.
 This is mutually exclusive with `build`.
-By default this is typically `cloudbuild.yaml` however it can be specified by the user.
+This is typically `cloudbuild.yaml` however it can be specified by the user.

 ---